sozu/py-pyracmon/README.md

     return graph.view
 ```

-Values are stored correctly just by repeating invocation of `append()` due to predefined relationships.
-In short, `append()` works as follows:
+Note that the flattened invocations of `append()` creates hierarchical relationships in a `Graph`. `append()` works as follows:

-1. Sorts given values in descending order according to their relationships.
-2. For the top value, searches nodes whose values are *identical* to it. if nodes are found, keeps them as parent nodes for succeeding values, otherwise, adds new node and keep it.
-3. For succeeding values, searches *identical* nodes under parent nodes.
-Adds new node only under parents having no *identical* node.
-Found *identical* nodes and added nodes are kept as parent nodes for succeeding values.

-While the *identification* of nodes is configurable, only *model objects* having the same primary key are considered to be *identical* by default.
-This is the reason why a *model object* to which only primary key is assigned is used in the invocation of `append()`.
+1. Values are sorted from parents to children.
+2. For each value, if *identical* node is found, it is added to the node path of this invocation.
+Otherwise, new node is created and added to the node path.
+3. Add edges between every adjacent nodes in the path.

+A value is determined to be *identical* to a node when the node contains the *identical* value and its parent is the same as previous node in the node path.
+By default, the *identification* scheme is defined only on *model types*, that is, any pair of values of other types is never considered to be *identical*.
+Only the pair of *model objects* which have the same type and the same primary key value is *identical*.

+As a result of these mechanisms, foreign key relationships in DB are recovered in the graph.

-This function returns `view` attribute of the `Graph`, which is unmodifiable view exposing intuitive interfaces to access nodes and their values.
+This function returns `view` attribute of the graph, which is unmodifiable view exposing intuitive interfaces to access nodes and their values.

 ### Graph serialization

-The another feature of `Graph` is the serialization mechanism which converts `Graph` object into hierarchical dictionary.
+The another feature of `Graph` is the serialization mechanism which converts `Graph` object into hierarchical `dict`.
 By default, serialization works as follows:

-1. Starting from root node containers, puts them to the dictionary by setting their names as keys.
+1. Starting from specified root node container, descending containers are handled from parents to children.
-2. Converts Each container to a list containing its nodes.
+2. Each container is converted into a list of its nodes.
-3. Converts the value of each node by preset function bound to its type.
+3. For each node, the preset function is applied to its value and the result is the actual value stored in the list.
-    - *model object* is converted to a dictionary holding column names and their values.
+    - *model object* is converted into a `dict` where the column name is mapped to the column value.
-    - Values of other types are used as they are.
+    - Values of other types are used as they are unless the function is set explicitly.
-4. When converted value is a dictionary, serializes child nodes similarly and put them into it.
+4. When converted value is a `dict`, serializes child nodes similarly and put them into it.

-These are default behaviors which can changed at serialization stage.
-For example:
+Some behaviors can be changed at serialization stage via class methods of `S` as show in next example.

-- Keys in dictionary can be changed.
-- Each node container can be aggregated into a single value (not list).
-- Node conversion function can be supplied to override or inhert preset one.
-- Parent node can merge key value pairs in child dictionary.

-Next is an example to serialize a `Graph` into a dicionary in the form shown above.

 ```
 from pyracmon import S, graph_dict